 - What are the benefits of Google Remarketing ads?

-- How do I get started with Google Remarketing ads?
+- How to get started with Google Remarketing ads

 - Create a Google Remarketing ad – a step-by-step guide

-- What should I keep in ming when running a Google Remarketing ad?
+- What should you keep in mind when running a Google Remarketing ad?